While the process can hinge on which airline you choose to fly, there are a few things you can do to make the process as seamless as possible.

 Plus, you won’t have to rely on a gym to get in a workout while you’re out of your hometown.

-How To Pack Your Bicycle
+Flying With A Bicycle: How To Pack Your Bike Properly

 Most airlines have a size restriction of 62 linear inches.
 It’ll be nearly impossible for your bike frame to fit in a travel case of that size.
 Plus, the bigger the bike, the heavier it’ll be, and you’ll probably go over the 50 lb weight restriction.